silitics/rugpi/www/docs/ctrl/index.md

 To set the stage, let's first focus on the things that could go wrong and the ideal features and properties of an update solution.

 1. **Interrupted Updates:** If something interrupts the update process, such as an unplanned power outage, a partially installed update may leave the system in an inoperable state.
-Therefore, a robust update solution must be _transactional_, ensuring that updates are either installed completely or not at all, always leaving the system in an operational state, no matter what happens.
+Therefore, a robust update solution must be _atomic_, ensuring that updates are either installed completely or not at all, always leaving the system in an operational state, no matter what happens.

 2. **Uncertain Production Environment:** While extensive testing should be done prior to deploying any updates, replicating the exact production environment and conditions can be difficult.
 An update that turns out to be incompatible with the particularities of the production environment under difficult to replicate conditions may leave the system in an inoperable state.
 Therefore, a robust update solution must have the possibility for _on-device validation and rollback_ of updates.
 If any problems are detected with an update on a particular device, a rollback to the previous, known-good version should be automatically triggered.